thi-ng/umbrella/packages/rdom/README.md

 #### HIC SUNT DRACONES

 This is still a young project.
-Even though most of the overall approach, component lifecycle and API are fairly stable by now (after 65+ commits over several months), once there'll be more user feedback, there's likely going to be further refactoring required here and there, none of which is _expected_ to cause breaking changes in this core package and will likely come in the form of additions or alternatives to existing
+Even though most of the overall approach, component lifecycle and API are fairly stable by now (after ~70 commits over several months), so far there's only sparing documentation and only a handful of public examples.
+After some more user feedback, there's likely going to be further refactoring required here and there, none of which is _expected_ to cause breaking changes in this core package and will likely come in the form of additions or alternatives to existing